For Advancing Canine Cancer Treatment with Immunotherapy

 Benefits of Immunotherapy

 Immunotherapy can provide an alternative to more aggressive treatments like chemotherapy and radiation.
+It can also be given either before or after those treatments.

 The Challenge